 There are a number of Crepe Shops such as Marion Crepes, Santa Monica Crepes, Angel’s Heart along Takeshita Street.
 The crepes are rolled up in a cone with your choice of filling in the centre.
 You can pick your choice of filling from the delicious looking fake-food display on the side of these shops.
 On busy days, the lines in front of the store can get long but the service is quick.

-#3.
-Croquant Chou Zaku Zaku
+3. The crunchy and creamy Croquant Chou Zaku Zaku

 Another popular treat to try when you visit Takeshita street is the cream puffs from Croquant Chou Zaku Zaku.
 These crispy cream puffs are freshly made on the premises and remain fresh only for one day.
 So, its advisable to consume them immediately or within the same day.
 They have a crispy sweet coating on the outside made of almonds, egg white, sugar and flour filled with custard cream on the inside.
 Read a detailed review of these crispy cream puffs here: Appetite For Japan